igvteam/igv-webapp/README.md

 ### Data Servers

-IGV-webapp uses igv.js, a javascript client.
+IGV-Web uses igv.js, a JavasScript client.
 Servers for track data must support CORS access and Range requests.
 See https://github.com/igvteam/igv.js/wiki/Data-Server-Requirements  for more details.

 ## License
-IGV Web App is [MIT](/LICENSE) licensed.
+The IGV-Web app is [MIT](/LICENSE) licensed.